wwoast/constantina/docs/INSTALL.md

 **NOTE**: If you diverge from using `~/constantina` and instance name `default` for your virtualenv, you will need to add a configuration lookup path in the top of `shared.py` so that Constantina knows where to find its own `constantina.ini` file.
-Especially for shared hosting environments where you don't have control to
+This is a crucial detail in shared hosting environments that don't allow you to specify an `INSTANCE` environment variable in configuration.
+Rather than fight your hosting provider, just use the default virtualenv and instance settings.